Toryt/allen/doc/AllenRelation.md

 | terminates | `(t)`                     | `(M)`          |
 | after      | `(a)`                     | `(P)`          |

-Note the assymmetry.
+Note the asymmetry.
 This is a consequence of our choice to work with right half-open intervals.
 With another choice, the same reasoning applies, but we would find different basic relations.

 Given 5 basic relations, we get 32 (= 2<sup>5</sup>) possible general relations between points and intervals.
 This includes the EMPTY relation `()`, and a full relation, which is `(pmsdfMP)` for point – interval relations.